 If you were moving to a tiny home to accelerate the process and you quit working the minute you hit your retirement number, one that factored in living in a tiny home, chances are you’ll have to return to the workforce to be able to raise enough funds to live in a larger, more friendly home.

 Granted, you don’t have to buy a 2,000 square foot home, but even an 800 to 1,200 square foot home will cost you more than a 350 square foot tiny home.
 In addition to the purchase price being higher, insurance, taxes and utilities will all increase, too.

-These increases in costs could devastate your financial independence if you didn’t plan for them.
+These increases in costs could devastate your financial independence plans if you didn’t account for these extra expenses.

 Alternatives To Tiny Home Living

 Just because a true tiny home may not end up working for your long term needs, there are still plenty of other options to help you retire earlier or achieve financial independence faster.

 While a 350 square foot $50,000 tiny home may be ideal from a monetary standpoint, a $100,000 1,100 square foot home might be the perfect solution to your long term needs.

 Yes, it will take longer to save the money to either pay for the 1,100 square foot home outright or it may take longer to pay off the tiny mortgage you take out on the bigger home.

 The larger home may pay off in the long run when you don’t have to move and try to sell a tiny home that very few other people actually want.